Contrasting Enel (ENLAY) & The Competition

 |$589.49 million

-Enel has higher revenue and earnings than its rivals.
-Enel is trading at a higher price-to-earnings ratio than its rivals, indicating that it is currently more expensive than other companies in its industry.
+Enel has higher revenue and earnings than its competitors.
+Enel is trading at a higher price-to-earnings ratio than its competitors, indicating that it is currently more expensive than other companies in its industry.

 Summary